-Leadership of our board of trustees is vested in our executive chairman of the board and in our lead independent trustee.
-We do not have a formal policy regarding whether the roles of chairman of the board and chief executive officer should be separated.
+Leadership of our board of trustees is vested in our executive chair of the board and in our lead independent trustee.
+We do not have a formal policy regarding whether the roles of chair of the board and chief executive officer should be separated.
 Rather, the CNCG Committee and the board of trustees make this determination based on relevant facts and circumstances in order to establish a structure that meets our needs at that time, enhances the understanding and communication between management and the board of trustees, allows for better understanding and evaluation of our operations, and improves the board of trustees' ability to perform its oversight role.
-Prior to January 1, 2020, Mr. Nordhagen held the roles of chairman of the board and chief executive officer, which structure the CNCG Committee and board of trustees believed satisfied the above goals due to Mr. Nordhagen's position as our founder, his industry experience, and his knowledge of our operations.
-Commencing January 1, 2020, Mr. Nordhagen was elevated to the position of executive chairman of the board, and concurrently, Ms. Fischer was appointed chief executive officer (in addition to her role as president) and was elected to our board of trustees.
-In making this determination, the CNCG Committee and the board of trustees determined that the separation of the roles in this manner, together with the election of Ms. Fischer to the board of trustees, meets our Company's needs and the above goals.
+Currently, we have separated the roles of chair of the board and chief executive officer.
+Prior to April 1, 2023, Mr. Nordhagen served as executive chairman of the board and Ms. Fischer served as chief executive officer and as a member of our board of trustees.
+As of April 1, 2023, Ms. Fischer serves as executive chair of the board, Mr. Nordhagen serves as vice chair, and Mr. Cramer serves as chief executive officer (in addition to his role as president) and is a trustee nominee.
+In connection with establishing this structure, the CNCG Committee and the board of trustees determined that the separation of the roles in this manner, together with Ms. Fischer's and Mr. Nordhagen's service, and Mr. Cramer's proposed service, on our board of trustees, meets our Company's needs and the above goals.

-In recognition of the importance of the board of trustees' independent oversight role and the need to maintain a strong independence from management, we require our board of trustees to annually elect one independent trustee to serve as lead independent trustee when the chairman of the board is not independent.
+In recognition of the importance of the board of trustees' independent oversight role and the need to maintain a strong independence from management, we require our board of trustees to annually elect one independent trustee to serve as lead independent trustee when the chair of the board is not independent.
 Our board of trustees elected Paul W. Hylbert, Jr. as lead independent trustee, a role he has served in since 2016.
-Our lead independent trustee works with Mr. Nordhagen, the executive chairman of our board of trustees, and Ms. Fischer, our president and chief executive officer and one of our trustees, to establish the agenda for regular meetings of our board of trustees.
-Mr. Hylbert also serves as chair of regular meetings of our board of trustees when our executive chairman is absent, presides at executive sessions, serves as a liaison among our executive chairman, our chief executive officer, and our independent trustees, and encourages dialogue between our independent trustees and Named Executive Officers.
+Our lead independent trustee works with Ms. Fischer, our executive chair of our board of trustees, Mr. Nordhagen, our vice chair of our board of trustees, and Mr. Cramer, our president and chief executive officer and a trustee nominee, to establish the agenda for regular meetings of our board of trustees when our executive chair is absent, presides at executive sessions, serves as a liaison among our executive chair, our chief executive officer, and our independent trustees, and encourages dialogue between our independent trustees and Named Executive Officers.
 He also establishes the agenda for meetings of our independent trustees and performs such other duties as our board of trustees may establish or delegate.
 Mr. Hylbert's experience and leadership has enhanced the operation of our board of trustees and its ability to perform its oversight role.